 Walk us through your resume: how did you get into the topic of your course?

 I am currently Assistant Professor in Political Studies here, at the University of Milano.
-Together with Federica Genovese, I teach the module Multivariate Analysis for Social Scientists at the end of the first year.
+I teach the module Multivariate Analysis for Social Scientists at the end of the first year.
 I have a strong commitment to demonstrate that political science, especially when combined with a strong background in statistical techniques, is helpful to make the world a better place by having a positive impact on decision-making processes and public policy formulation and evaluation.
 Accordingly, I am building my profile (one never stops learning!) combining my education as a political scientist with in depth training in quantitative methods.
 I am in love with politics and numbers: aren’t these what all public policies are about, in the end?

 What will students learn by attending your classes?